-A common owner is an individual or entity that owns more than 50 percent (directly or indirectly) of any single member of a combined group.
-The common owner may not be the same as the entity that files the franchise tax report (reporting entity).
+A “common owner” is an individual or entity that owns more than 50 percent interest (directly or indirectly) of each member in a combined group.
+The common owner of the group may or may not be the reporting entity filing the group’s franchise tax report.

 To prevent processing delays, file the common owner information report with, or before, your franchise tax report.
 Filing it after you file your tax report will delay processing.

 Before you can electronically file a common owner information report, you need

 When a combined group has a temporary credit for business loss carryforward preserved for any member of the group, the group’s reporting entity must file the Common Owner Report by the group’s franchise tax report due date using one of these methods: